bekk/bekk-christmas/post/functional/scala-3.md

 #### Type classes

 Type classes are in short a way to do ad hoc polymorphism.
-One way to understand what that is, is to understand the `Show` type class.
+One typical example of a type class is the `Show` type class.
 In Java every class extends from `Object` and on `Object` we find a `toString` method.
-Being available everywhere is practical, but does it make sense for _everything_?
-I'am not going to jump into that debate, but what if we could define something that gave us a `def show: String` method on every type that we find necessary, and if not defined then give us a compile error?
+Being available everywhere is practical, but does it make sense for _everything_? i'm not going to jump into that debate, but what if we could define something that gave us a `def show: String` method on every type that we find necessary, and if not defined then give us a compile error?
 To have such a class of functionality defined ad hoc for a type is a type class.